tsyaeger/tsyaeger.github.io/_posts/2019-01-23-your_client_and_api_are_basically_just_pen_pals.markdown

 	end
 	```

 To run the api you have to use a different port than what the react app will run on.
-The port can be specified with      ```-p``` like so:
+The port can be specified with      ```-p``` like this:
 ```rails s -p 3001```.
 This allows the api to run on the base url ```localhost:3001/api/v1```

 In the react app you can create a .env file that creates a variable ```BASE_URL=localhost:3001/api/v1```.
 This variable can be retrieved and used in the app, itself, and utilized in each api call.